 workspaceResourceId = "/subscriptions/{subscription-id}/resourceGroups/{rg-name}/providers/Microsoft.OperationalInsights/workspaces/{workspace-name}"

-alertSeverity = "Warning"
+alertSeverity = "Critical"

-evaluationFrequency = "1 hour"
+evaluationFrequency = "Daily"

 }